Maplewood's Jackie Dubrovich Scores Medals at Cairo World Cup - The Village Green

 Jackie Dubrovich, an Olympic fencer who lives and trains in Maplewood at the New Jersey Fencing Alliance, won an individual bronze medal for women’s foil at the Cairo World Cup on February 24.
 Dubrovich also earned a gold medal in Cairo with the USA women’s foil team.

-In the individual women’s foil event, teammate and reining Olympic women’s foil champion Lee Keifer took silver and Italy’s Favaretto Martina won gold.
+In the individual women’s foil event, teammate and reigning Olympic women’s foil champion Lee Keifer took silver and Italy’s Favaretto Martina won gold.

-In the team competitions, the women’s foil team took gold and the men’s foil team took bronze — “further solidifying their standing as the Olympics near!” per USA Fencing.
+In the team competitions, the U.S. women’s foil team took gold and the U.S. men’s foil team took bronze — “further solidifying their standing as the Olympics near!” per USA Fencing.

 “Congrats to these fencers, their coaches and everyone who has supported them so far!” wrote USA Fencing in an email to members.